ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. If approver does not approve/reject, the system sends a reminder notification (configurable) for the approval.

 #### 7.1.4 User
-Using the system, Zonal Approver will approve the created user on the portal.
+Using the portal, Zonal Approver will approve the created user on the portal.
 The Zonal Admin who created the users cannot be the approver.
 The creator and the approver must not be same person.
 The system validates the creator and approver for the first time when user is created and validation does not applicable for updates.
 The approver will follow the following procedure:
 1. Once the Zonal Admin creates the users (RO/Supervisor), the record will available for the approver (approver is configurable) for the approval.
 1. Approver will approve the users within schedule time (Time is configurable).